Host a citizenship ceremony

 Ensure that the area is free of any offensive posters, signs or markings.

 When can citizenship ceremonies be held?

 Citizenship ceremonies can be held at any time provided that they do not conflict with the schedules of citizenship staff.
 Ceremonies have been held during the morning, afternoon and early evening.
-Generally, ceremonies that are held on weekdays occur during normal business hours.
-Special ceremonies have been convened on Saturdays, Sundays and on Canada Day.
-It is not the practice to hold citizenship ceremonies on any other statutory holiday.
+Generally, ceremonies that are held on weekdays occur during regular business hours.
+On occasion, special ceremonies have been held on Saturdays and Sundays.
+It is not the practice to hold citizenship ceremonies on any other statutory holiday but Canada Day.

 Guidelines for hosting a citizenship ceremony

 The citizenship ceremony is governed by a set of legislative requirements.
 The Citizenship Act clearly defines the requirements to be met to become a Canadian citizen.
 Two other acts, the Official Languages Act and the Canadian Multiculturalism Act, play a significant role in the format and content of the ceremonies.

 The citizenship ceremony provides the Government of Canada with the opportunity to enhance the public’s understanding and appreciation of the values inherent in Canadian society, among which is the equality of status of both official languages.
 During the ceremony, we must emphasize the linguistic duality of Canada and the Oath of Citizenship must be administered in both English and French.